fade2g/lightcontrol/readme.md

 * Build with attiny produced interrupt warnings.
   * Again, no idea, if this is bad or not
-  * I will see, as soos as I integrate and upload my project onto the attiny85
+  * I will see, as soon as I integrate and upload my project onto the attiny85

 ### FastLED